jeffkala/workshop-implementing-cicd-documentation/README.md

-# Autocon2 CI/CD Workshop Development Repository
+# Implementing CICD Workshop Development Repository

->[!NOTE]
-> Use this repository to collaborately devlope content before publishing to user.

 Hello!
-Welcome to [Autocon2 CI/CD workshop](https://networkautomation.forum/autocon2#workshop) proctored by [Eric Chou](https://github.com/ericchou1/), [Jeff Kala](https://github.com/jeffkala), and assisted by [Tim Fiola](https://github.com/tim-fiola).
+Welcome to Implementing CICD Workshop proctored by [Network to Code](https://github.com/networktocode).

 You can find the different lab instructions in each of the folders in this repository.